Homotopy classes of Newtonian spaces

 From the fact that $p\circ F (x)=(u(x),v(x))$ it is clear that $H|_{X\setminus E\times [0,1]}$ connects $u|_{X\setminus E}$ and $v|_{X\setminus E}$.
 To see continuity let $(x,t)\in X\setminus E\times [0,1]$ and $\delta>0$ be arbitrary.
 Choose $\delta_0< \delta$ so that $p:B(F(x),\delta_0)\to B(p\circ F(x),\delta_0)$ is an isometry and, moreover, $B_Y(F_t(x),2\delta_0)$ is a convex ball in $Y$ for every $t\in [0,1]$.
 By the continuity of $F|_{X\setminus E}$ we find $r>0$ so that $d_{\hat Y}(F(x),F(y))<\delta_0$ whenever $y\in B(x,r)\setminus E$.
 These choices ensure that the distance function is convex (see remark after Lemma \ref{hololemmar}), in particular Let us use this to estimate

 Therefore whenever $(y,s)\in B(x,r)\setminus E\times B(t,\delta/\ell(F(x)))$ we have Since $\delta>0$ was arbitrary we have the desired continuity. \end{proof} \end{proposition}

-Propositions \ref{target} and \ref{converse} demonstrate a one-to-one correspondence between locally geodesic $p$-quasihomotopies between maps that are in $\Di pXY$, and elements in $\Di pX{\hat Y}$; any locally geodesic $p$-quasihomotopy $H$ lifts to a map $\hat H\in \Di pX{\hat Y}$ and, conversely, any map $F\in \Di pX{\hat Y}$ yields a locally geodesic $p$-quasihomotopy.
+\begin{remark} Propositions \ref{target} and \ref{converse} prove Theorem \ref{ppath}; they demonstrate a one-to-one correspondence between locally geodesic $p$-quasihomotopies between maps that are in $\Di pXY$, and elements in $\Di pX{\hat Y}$.
+Any locally geodesic $p$-quasihomotopy $H$ lifts to a map $\hat H\in \Di pX{\hat Y}$ and, conversely, any map $F\in \Di pX{\hat Y}$ yields a locally geodesic $p$-quasihomotopy. \end{remark}